MHDtA-dev/CopperUI4CC-Tweaked/README.md

 ```
 ### Some images

-- Here you can see the calculator written using this library:
+- Here you can see a calculator written using this library:

 ![calculator](https://raw.githubusercontent.com/MihlanDOta/CopperUI4CC-Tweaked/main/images/copperuicctweaked.gif)